 Ketamine for Savannah Cats or servals is never a good choice.
-Savannah cats usually have surgery at some point in their lives; even if it’s a neuter or spay.
+Savannah cats usually have surgery at some point in their lives; even if it’s neuter or spay.
 Quite often this can be a simple routine neuter or spay procedure.
 Many breeders will tell their kitten owners this but not many breeders know why.
 They simply say don’t.
 Many of the reasons and smarter choices are discussed below.
-However, the main reason is that there is no way to reverse the effect of Ketamine if there is any reaction.
+However, the main reason is that there is no way to reverse the effects if there is any reaction.

 Ketamine and Savannah Cats

 Ketamine is also known by the brand names of Ketaset®, Ketaflo®, Vetalar® or Vetaket®.
-Veterinarians use it in a ‘cocktail’ to sedate a cat pre-surgery somewhat, depending on the veterinarian practice.
+Veterinarians use it in a ‘cocktail’ to sedate a cat pre-surgery somewhat, depending on the veterinarian’s practice.

 Veterinarians use sedatives or tranquilizers before the anesthesia as a first step.
 The cocktails sedate and calm the cat for ease of applying the mask.
-They also allow for a smaller amount of general anesthetic so there is less vomiting and quicker recovery period.
+They also allow for a smaller amount of general anesthetic so there is less vomiting and a quicker recovery period.

 Ketamine does have some cardiac effects and can lower the seizure threshold.